Chapter 52:

 "He calls everyone with a skirt, that and this is not the dukedom young master."

-Which meant you can sit next to someone from the opposite sex without needing to marry them afterward to save your honor.
+Which meant you could sit next to someone from the opposite sex without needing to marry them afterward to save your honor.

-Yet he eyed the casual convo between the two half albinos like a housewife watching sob opera.
+Yet he eyed the casual convo between the two half albinos like a housewife watching a soap opera.

 'Looks like you're doing better, Cherry.'
 He thought while Khadijah greeted her before leaving quickly as her medical hexagono pinged, giving a medical bag to her subordinate.